 The Learning and events team at GWL feel with a passion that it is our job to provide something that adds to the regular cultural fare, and specifically to bring the wonderful talents of women artists, musicians, writers and filmmakers to the fore.
 Herland will serve as a much needed crucible for audiences to see great new work by some of the best women creatives working in Scotland, for emerging talent to cut their teeth in a great new cultural venue and for established talent to feel supported in taking risks in a really supportive and inspiring environment.
 Herland will also bring the culturally timid and young, new audiences for creative work into the fold, offering a warm welcome to all.

-In year 1 (2016) we will be launching some recurring events (our first Herland, our Alter Native Burns night will, we hope, happen again in future years) and are looking to invite others to curate themed nights and specials so if you have an idea that would fit the bill then let us know.
+We are also open to ideas and keen to invite others to curate themed nights and specials so if you have an idea that would fit the bill then let us know.